Vadoid/save-the-chickens/bigquery_source_data/README.md

 - Use `BatchNumber` for traceability
 - Calculate `ExpiryDate` as `DeliveryDate + ShelfLifeDays` from ProductMasterData

+**Date Normalization Note:**
+- The stock management views automatically normalize dates, so you don't need to update CSV dates to be current
+- However, if you update the CSV with new stock data, the views will automatically adjust to the new base date
+- The views calculate the offset from the latest `StockDate` in the data, so adding new records with current dates will shift all normalized dates accordingly
+- For production use, consider updating stock data regularly to maintain accurate inventory tracking

 ### Adding New Stores

 1. Add new row to `Stores.csv` with unique `StoreID`